 Alexandra was my thesis advisor at Harvard and teaches at Harvard Business School.
 She’s smart, kind, and down-to-earth.
 She challenged me in the best way—giving thoughtful feedback and encouraging me to go after a big idea: building an AI-powered adult education course.
 That one project opened the door to an entirely new career path for me.

 Remo came into my life through a totally different path—a weekend acting class at Harvard.
 I had no acting experience, but I wanted to try something new.
 His class blew me away.
 We learned about focus, empathy, improvisation, and more.
-That experience inspired me to collaboratd and write an academic paper on how acting can make you a better salesperson—and even led me to create AI tools that use acting techniques to help salespeople connect better with clients.
+That experience inspired me to collaborate and write an academic paper on how acting can make you a better salesperson—and even led me to create AI tools that use acting techniques to help salespeople connect better with clients.

 Then there’s Vini Onyemah, a professor at Babson College.
 My brother introduced us when he found out Vini was starting a new sales course and wanted to bring AI into it.
 We clicked right away.
 Vini’s the real deal—kind, honest, and passionate about helping people succeed in sales by creating win-win relationships.